Eye for an Eye (1996 film)

-Eye for an Eye is a 1996 American psychological thriller film, directed by John Schlesinger and written by Rick Jaffa and Amanda Silver.
-It stars Sally Field, Kiefer Sutherland, Ed Harris, Beverly D'Angelo, Joe Mantegna and Cynthia Rothrock.
-The story was adapted from Erika Holzer's novel of the same name.
-The film opened on January 12, 1996.
+Eye for an Eye is a 1996 American psychological thriller film, directed by John Schlesinger and written by Rick Jaffa and Amanda Silver, adapted from Erika Holzer's novel of the same name.
+It stars Sally Field, Kiefer Sutherland, Ed Harris, Beverly D'Angelo, and Joe Mantegna.
+Released by Paramount Pictures on January 12, 1996, the film received mostly negative reviews from critics and grossed $26.9 million against a $20 million budget.

 Plot

 Karen and Mack McCann are happily married with two daughters, seventeen-year-old Julie (from Karen's previous marriage) and six-year-old Megan.
 One afternoon while Karen is out shopping, Julie is violently raped and murdered after answering the door to a stranger, which Karen overhears on the phone.
 Detective Joe Denillo assures the McCanns there is enough DNA evidence to find and convict the killer, and encourages Karen to seek counselling.

-At a support group, Karen meets other people who have suffered child bereavement, including Albert and Regina Gratz, and Sidney Hughes.
-During one meeting, Karen overhears Albert talking to Sidney about something which alarms Regina.
-Meanwhile, the DNA tests reveal Julie's killer to be Robert Doob, a delivery driver with a criminal record.
-However, at a pre-trial hearing, the judge dismisses the case because the defense did not receive a sample of the evidence for testing.
+At a grief support group, Karen meets Albert and Regina Gratz, and Sidney Hughes.
+Karen overhears Albert telling Sidney something that alarms Regina.
+Meanwhile, DNA tests reveal Julie's killer to be Robert Doob, a delivery driver with a criminal record.
+However, at a pre-trial hearing, the judge dismisses the case because the defense failed to receive a DNA sample for testing.
 Karen and Mack are distraught as Doob walks free.

-While Mack is desperate to get back to a normal life, Karen becomes increasingly obsessed with Doob.
-She starts tailing him around town, learning where he lives and monitoring his activity while he goes out on deliveries.
-She attempts to warn one of his regular customers, a young Spanish woman, but she cannot understand as she does not speak English.
-Karen later learns that the murderer of the Gratzes' son has been killed in a drive-by shooting just days after being released from prison.
-Angel, another woman in the support group whose young son was murdered, tells Karen the best way to get over her grief is to focus on having good experiences with her surviving daughter.
+While Mack wants to resume a normal life, Karen becomes increasingly obsessed with Doob.
+She tails him around town, learns where he lives and monitoring his activity while he goes out on deliveries.
+She attempts to warn one of his regular customers, a young Spanish woman, but she does not speak English.
+Karen later learns that the Gratzes' son's murderer was killed in a drive-by shooting just days after being released from prison.
+Angel, a support group member whose young son was murdered, advises Karen to emotionally heal by focusing on having good experiences with her surviving daughter.